johnfairh/steamworks-swift/README.md

 **Caveat Integrator: The Swift C++ importer is new and evolving; this package is built on top**

+As of Swift 6, C++ finally seems solid on macOS.
+On Linux it's tough to recommend: still tends to break in weird non-portable ways.
+I haven't tried Windows.

 Current state:
 * All Steamworks interfaces complete - see [API docs](https://johnfairh.github.io/steamworks-swift/index.html)
 * Code gen creates Swift versions of Steam types; callbacks and call-returns work